 An employee may report their concern to a supervisor and an injury or illness report (5020) will be filed.
-Supervisors and managers are also to file a 5020 when notified by EHS that an employee has been exposed to an individual diagnosed or likely to have COVID-19 in the workplace.
+Supervisors and managers are also to file a 5020 when notified by EHS that an employee has Last updated 10/7/20 been exposed to an individual diagnosed or likely to have COVID-19 in the workplace.
 This report will be deemed a record only.
 An exposure is not an injury or illness and a claim will not be filed.
 However, CEO-Risk Management will maintain the form on file in the event you as the employee test positive for the disease and feel it is work related.

-2. Has the evaluation of worker's compensation claims related to a diagnosis of COVID-19 changed?
-(Updated 5/15/20)
+2. Has the law regarding workers' compensation claims related to a diagnosis of COVID-19 changed?
+(Updated 9/29/20)